 "This is not the death sentence it was 20 years ago.
 Long-term survival is possible.
 We now have the road map, and others have traveled the path," said thoracic surgeon David Sugarbaker, M.D., who founded the International Mesothelioma Program (IMP) in Boston.
 "I remain optimistic that we can, in the next decade, put together the right combination of patient and treatment to affect a cure, which is our holy grail."

 All four types of the disease are aggressive, and the prognoses many times are still measured in months.
 But now some patients live 10 or more years.
 It’s not unusual to find a five-year survivor.
-Surgeries are more precise, the therapies more exact, the chemotherapy and radiation more effective.
+Surgeries are more precise, the therapies more exact, and the chemotherapy and radiation more effective.

 Specialists have used immunotherapy to control mesothelioma successfully in clinical trials.
 It involves manipulating a patient’s own immune system, literally tricking it, to fight off the mesothelioma cancer cells while allowing healthy cells to flourish.